 I farm just over 1,000 acres of fen at Prickwillow, near Ely in Cambridgeshire.
-Most of the land has been in the family since 1892, with some extra on FBTs and we took on an extra 200 acres from a retiring neighbour this year.
+Most of the land has been in the family since 1892, with some extra on FBTs and we took on an extra 200 acres from a retiring neighbour in 2018.

 Our soils are mostly peat and silt with high organic matter with some medium & heavy silty clay loam, It's all around 2m below sea-level, flat and windy.
 People tell me it's "boys land".